TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 Enough setup - now, let's write the actual code that will respond with `Hello World` when receiving and http request.

-Create a scala file, `src/scala/codes/mostly/gcp/cloudfunctions/HelloWorldExample.scala`, and populate it first of all with some imports:
+Create the scala source file, `src/scala/codes/mostly/gcp/cloudfunctions/HelloWorldExample.scala`, and populate it with some imports:

 ```scala
 import io.scalajs.npm.express.{Request, Response}